Living As God’s People

 You are the salt of the earth; but if the salt has become tasteless, how can it be made salty again?
 It is no longer good for anything, except to be thrown out and trampled underfoot by men (Matthew 5:13).

-What did Jesus mean by saying we were to be the salt of the Earth?
+What did Jesus mean by saying we were to be the salt of the earth?
 Salt was, and is, used primarily as a seasoning.
 It adds flavour to food.
 Its presence is distinctly noticed and though small in amount its influence is great.
 So it is with us as we live in this world.
 People should notice that we are distinctly different by our behaviour.
 We are, as it were, the taste of God on Earth.
 We might be a minority in our community but our influence should be for good.
-However, Jesus warns if we become tasteless, that is if we have become no different in our behaviour and an influence for good to those in the world, we are no longer of any use and will be discarded.
+Are we noticeably different by showing love, joy, peace – the fruit of the Spirit?
+However, Jesus warned if we become tasteless, that is if we are no different in our behaviour and an influence for good to those in the world, we are no longer of any use and will be discarded.
 This is a sobering prospect.

 You are the light of the world.
 A city set on a hill cannot be hidden; nor does anyone light a lamp and put it under a basket, but on the lamp stand, and it gives light to all who are in the house.
 Let your light shine before men in such a way that they may see your good works, and glorify your Father who is in heaven (Matthew 5:14-16).

 Jesus is the light of the world and we show His light through good works such as love, kindness, mercy, hospitality and compassion to others but most of all to our brothers and sisters in Christ.
-We cannot be light in the world if we cloister ourselves in Christian communities and have little or no interaction with those outside.
-Light exposes darkness and so it is essential that if we are to be light in the world there be no darkness in us:
+We show light through moral purity.
+But we cannot be light in the world if we live with hypocrisy or retreat to exclusive Christian communities and have little or no interaction with those outside.
+Light exposes darkness and so it is essential that if we are to be light in the world there be no darkness (sin) in us:

 So that you will prove yourselves to be blameless and innocent, children of God above reproach in the midst of a crooked and perverse generation, among whom you appear as lights in the world (Philippians 2:15).

-To be salt and light in this world and show the life of Christ within us, we need to be uncompromising, consistent and not hypocritical by speaking and behaving differently when we are in the company of those outside the church.
+To be salt and light in this world and show the life of Christ within us, we must be uncompromising, consistent and not hypocritical by speaking and behaving differently when we are in the company of those outside the church.

 Jesus spoke of us as being trees, branches and soil which produce good fruit.